aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ParseInt
-Parses string value as an integer number.
-The string must be a valid representation of a number.
+Parses a string value as an integer number, ensure that the string represents a valid numerical value.

 **Type**: Datatype: String